 DHEAS levels that are too low can result in chronic fatigue, low libido, and mood changes.
 High DHEAS levels – often accompanied by acne, infertility, an absence of a menstrual cycle, or increased body and facial hair – can be a sign of polycystic ovary syndrome (PCOS) or other problems with the adrenal glands.

 Testosterone helps control your body’s muscle-making and fat-burning activities, as well as other aspects of metabolism.
-EverlyWell’s Women’s Health Test measures total testosterone as opposed to free testosterone.
+EverlyWell’s Women’s Health Test measures free testosterone as opposed to total testosterone.

 Testosterone levels need to fall within a normal range – not too high or too low – for optimal wellness.
 When testosterone gets too low, you might experience thinning hair, dry skin, mood changes, and – over the long-term – sexual dysfunction and bone loss.